 Step 5 — Configure fulfillment preferences

 Printful can fulfill your Shopify orders automatically.
-Alternatively, you can manually request fulfillment by Printful for each order.
-You can edit order fulfillment settings in your Shopify admin > Settings > Checkout > Order.
+Alternatively, you can manually confirm fulfillment for each order.
+Edit order fulfillment settings in your Shopify admin → Settings → Checkout → Order.

 Step 6 — Set up billing